SmarterApp/smarterapp.github.io/_irp/IRP-Illustration-Glossary-TestPackage.md

 # Introduction

-Smarter Balanced provides guidance and supporting tools to insure the proper implementation of specific functionality.
+Smarter Balanced provides guidance and supporting tools to ensure the proper implementation of specific functionality.
 This page references all the documents, demo website, and QA guidelines to insure a reliable implementation of the Illustration Glossary functionality in any Test Delivery System.

 # Illustration Glossary Definition